wojciechstaszewski4/FerrariWebsite/README.md

 ## 🚗 Ferrari - The Power of Dreams

 This website is a tribute to Ferrari's motto: "The Power of Dreams."
 Whether you're a fan of racing or luxury cars, Ferrari's story is bound to inspire you.
 Explore, learn, and fall in love with Ferrari's excellence!

 ---

+## 🛠️ About This Project

+This is my **first project using HTML and CSS**, created as a learning experience and a tribute to one of my favorite brands.
+I'm excited to continue improving my skills and building more projects in the future.

+---